Seger01/Game/README.md

-# Bullet Bravo
+# Game
-This repo is the validation app and game for the engine bravo game engine.
+This repo is the game that I want to make alongside the engine

-adflkjadflkja